-23. Cape Buffalo vs. Water Buffalo: 2 Buffalo Species
+23. Cape Buffalo vs Water Buffalo: 3 Buffalo Species

-There are only two buffalo species in the world: Cape Buffalo and Water Buffalo.
+There are only 3 buffalo species in the world: Cape Buffalo and Water Buffalo (wild and domesticated).

 Due to their differing habitats, the diet between the two buffalo species differ.
 While Cape buffalo enjoy grass from the plains, water buffalo thrive off of aquatic plants and insects.

 The ferocity between the Cape buffalo and water buffalo differ drastically.
 Cape buffalo are notorious for their aggressive nature while water buffalo have no reported killings in the past decade.